jeanbuhendwa/todo-list/README.md

 - **[Can I use this project for my website?]**

-  - [It's GNU license, feel free to use as you like.]
+  - [It's MIT license, feel free to use as you like.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>